aws/aws-graviton-getting-started/HPC/README.md

 Gromacs (Molecular Dynamics simulation) |	v2022.4+	| ACfL with SVE_SIMD option	| 1 CPU per rank

 ### WRF
 The WRF model is one of the most used numerical weather prediction (NWP) systems.
 WRF is used extensively for research and real-time forecasting.
 Large amount of computation resources are required for each simulation, especially for high resolution simulations.
 We recommend using [WRF 4.5](https://github.com/wrf-model/WRF/releases#wrf-version-4.5).

+The WRF Pre-Processing System (WPS) preapres a domain (region of the Earth) for input to WRF.
+We recommend using [WPS 4.5](https://github.com/wrf-model/WPS/releases/tag/v4.5).

 #### Build WRF 4.5 with ACFL on Graviton
 Use [this script](scripts-wrf/install-wrf-tools-acfl.sh) with command `./scripts-wrf/install-wrf-tools-acfl.sh` to install the required tools: zlib, hdf5, pnetcdf, netcdf-c, and netcdf-fortran.
 Or use [these scripts](scripts-wrf) in the numeric order to install the tools sequentially.
 You will get [this message](scripts-wrf/pnetcdf-success-message.txt) if pnetcdf installation is successful; [this message](scripts-wrf/netcdf-c-success-message.txt) if netcdf-c installation is successful; [this message](scripts-wrf/netcdf-fortran-success-message.txt) if netcdf-fortran installation is successful.